Cleanup continues in Massachusetts after latest nor’easter

-BOXFORD, Mass.
-(WHDH) – The cleanup continued Saturday in parts of Massachusetts after Wednesday’s nor’easter.
+BOXFORD, MA (WHDH) — Cleanup continued Saturday into Sunday in parts of Massachusetts after Wednesday’s nor’easter.

-Crews worked to clear toppled trees from power lines, but the power problems continued Saturday night.
+Crews are still working to clear toppled trees from power lines, but the power problems continued into Saturday night.

 Many people in Boxford were still dealing with power problems – hundreds of people have been in the dark for days.